FortinetCloudCSE/gcp-ncc-mrr-fortigate/content/02BuildNCC/3_Task2.md

 1. Configure BGP Sessions
      - Click on **EDIT BGP SESSION**
      - Select IPv4 BGP session
+     - Type in a name for the session
      - For Peer ASN, we will use **65200** (This will be the ASN confgired on FortiGate)
      - Leave Advertised route priority (MED) empty.
      - Cloud Router BGP IP for the first session will be **10.15.0.252**
      - Leave Advanced options as default
      - Click **SAVE AND CONTINUE**

      ![BGP Config](bgp_conf.png)

      - Repeat for the second BGP session
+          - Type in a **different** name for the BGP session
           - The Cloud Router BGP IP for the second session will be **10.15.0.253**
      - When done click **SAVE AND CONTINUE**
      - Click **CREATE**